 Small business management also involves setting very clear goals that are achievable.
 If you have a million and 1 things to do you’re probably going to run around like a headless chicken not knowing where to even start.

 After you have figured out the main goals you want to achieve in the next 3 month, 6 months, year and beyond, your next job is to set clear goals for your employees.
 By setting clear expectations and goals for them each month, week or even day, you’ll be sure to see tasks getting done much faster.

 4. Train your team

 Sometimes it pays off hiring those without all the skills you wanted but because of their motivation and determination to succeed.
-But succeeding isn’t possible if you’re team are not equipped with the right tools and proper training.
-Training will depend on a number of factors including your business, their role and the amount of experience that your employee has.
+But succeeding isn’t possible if your team is not equipped with the right tools and proper training.
+Training will depend on a number of factors including your business, their role, and the amount of experience that your employee has.

 You will need to decide which of the following is the best training type for your employees:

 - Training on the go – OTJ (on the job) training is when an employee learns by completing tasks.
 A spy learning the power of persuasion, for example, would only be able to learn such a skill by actually doing it.

 - Training manual – for a new employee perhaps taking over an old employees position, you may find that a training manual makes sense.
 This will ensure that the work is done ‘right’, in the way you want, and act as guidelines for the new employee to check back on.

 - Group training – just started using a new software or program in your company, group training may be in order for cyber-threat training for example.
 You could use role-plays, powerpoints or simply send a mass email with instructions.